Add and use Wi-Fi settings on your devices in Microsoft Intune

 US-NC IT Teamor

 In Assignments, select the user or groups that will receive your profile.
-For more information on assigning profiles, see Assign user and device profiles.
+For more information on assigning profiles, go to Assign user and device profiles.

 In Review + create, review your settings.
 When you select Create, your changes are saved, and the profile is assigned.
 The policy is also shown in the profiles list.

 If you use certificate based authentication for your Wi-Fi profile, deploy the Wi-Fi profile, certificate profile, and trusted root profile to the same groups to ensure that each device can recognize the legitimacy of your certificate authority.
-For more information, see How to configure certificates with Microsoft Intune.
+For more information, go to How to configure certificates with Microsoft Intune.